Hermann Müller (politician, born 1876): 1920: first chancellorship

-Müller's cabinet, 1920.
-Müller stands fifth from left.

-After Scheidemann resigned in June 1919 because he could not accept the terms of the Treaty of Versailles, Müller was asked to succeed him as head of government but declined.
+After Philipp Scheidemann resigned in June 1919 because he could not accept the terms of the Treaty of Versailles, Müller was asked to succeed him as head of government but declined.
 Under the new Reich Minister President and later Chancellor Gustav Bauer, Müller became foreign minister on 21 June 1919.
-In that capacity, he went to Versailles and with Colonial Minister Johannes Bell signed the Treaty of Versailles for Germany on 29 June 1919.
+In that capacity, he went to Versailles and with Colonial Minister Johannes Bell, signed the Treaty of Versailles for Germany on 29 June 1919.

 After the resignation of the Bauer cabinet, which followed the Kapp-Lüttwitz Putsch in March 1920, Müller accepted Ebert's offer of becoming chancellor and formed a new government that was a continuation of the Weimar Coalition made up of the SPD, German Democratic Party (DDP) and Centre Party.
 Under his leadership, the government suppressed the left-wing insurgencies such as the Ruhr uprising and urged the disarmament of the paramilitary Einwohnerwehren (Citizens' Defence) demanded by the Allies.
-The newly created second commission on socialization, which was tasked to examine ways of socialising parts of the German economy, admitted some members from the left-wing USPD because Müller felt that it was the only way workers would be willing to accept the commission's decisions.
+The newly created second commission on socialisation, which was tasked to examine ways of socialising parts of the German economy, admitted some members from the left-wing USPD because Müller felt that it was the only way workers would be willing to accept the commission's decisions.
 In social policy, Müller's time as chancellor saw the passage of a number of progressive social reforms.
 A comprehensive war-disability system was established in May 1920, while the Law on the Employment of the Disabled of April 1920 stipulated that all public and private employers with more than 20 employees were obligated to hire Germans disabled by accident or war and with at least a 50% reduction in their ability to work.
 The Basic School Law (passed on 28 April 1920) introduced a common four-year course in primary schools for all German children.
 Benefits for the unemployed were improved, with the maximum benefit for single males over the age of 21 increasing from 5 to 8 marks in May 1920.
 Maximum wage scales that were established in April 1919 were also increased.